winitzki/scall/tutorial/programming_dhall.md

 - If a Dhall value begins with `http://` or `https://`, it is an import from a Web URL.
 - A Dhall value of the form `env:XYZ` is an import from a shell environment variable `XYZ` (in Bash, this would be `$XYZ`).
 It is important to use no spaces around the `:` character, because `env : XYZ` means a value `env` of type `XYZ`.

-It is important to keep in mind that the import paths, environment variable names, and SHA256 hash values are _not_ strings and cannot be manipulated at run time.
+It is important that the import paths, environment variable names, and SHA256 hash values are _not strings_.
+They are hard-coded and cannot be manipulated at run time.

+It is not possible to import a file whose name is computed by concatenating some strings.
-For instance, one cannot write anything like `let a = ./Dir/${filename}`, with the intention of substituting the value `filename` as part of the path to the imported file.
+For instance, one cannot write anything like `let x = ./Dir/${filename}`, with the intention of substituting the value `filename` as part of the path to the imported file.
-It is not supported to import a file whose name is computed by concatenating some strings.
-Also, one cannot read a URL string from an external resource and then import data from that URL.

-It is possible to read the contents of the imported resource as plain text or as binary data, instead of treating it as Dhall code.
+The contents of the imported resource my be treated as plain text or as binary data, instead of treating it as Dhall code.
 This is achieved with the syntax `as Text` or `as Bytes`.

-For example, environment variables typically contain plain text rather than Dhall code, and they should be imported `as Text`:
+For example, environment variables typically contain plain text rather than Dhall code.
+So, they should be imported `as Text`:

 ```dhall
 ⊢ env:SHELL as Text